bretsw/bretsw-website-build/content/author/admin/_index.md

 organizations = [ { name = "Michigan State University", url = "http://education.msu.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research focuses on networked teacher learning—specifically, how social media platforms can support professional learning and induction in the process of K-20 educators becoming teachers."
+bio = "My research focuses on networked learning—specifically, how social media platforms can support induction and ongoing professional learning for K-20 educators."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""